Goldsboro Hit and Run Accident Lawyer

 Reports by law enforcement and witness statements are key to our success in representing these injured parties.
 We prefer to get these cases as soon as possible after the accident so that we can conduct a thorough investigation and attempt to identify and locate the hit and run driver.
 Believe it or not, pedestrians are covered by the provisions of their own uninsured motorist coverage for accidents involving hit and run drivers.
 We have handled many of these hit and run accidents in the past and are prepared to help you.

 Driver Flee the Scene of a Crash?
-Contact a NC Hit and Run Accident Attorney
+Contact a Hit and Run Accident Attorney

 We proudly serve clients throughout North Carolina and nationwide from our offices in Jacksonville, Raleigh, Kinston and Goldsboro.
-Our offices are available 24 hours a day, 7 days a week, and we offer home and hospital visits.
+We respond to emails and phone calls after hours and on weekends, and we offer home and hospital visits.

-With more than 160 years of combined legal experience, our attorneys are well-versed in North Carolina car accident claims.
+With nearly 200 years of combined legal experience, our attorneys are well-versed in North Carolina car accident claims.
 We pride ourselves in fighting for the rights of victims in hit and run accidents.
-At the law offices of Riddle & Brantley, LLP, justice counts.
+At the law offices of Riddle & Brantley, justice counts.
 Call us today at (800) 525-7111 or contact us online to schedule a free initial consultation.